TURLEing/TURLEing/README.md

 however, he'd perfer my NichName "天泽龟(Tianze-san)", which is a tricky homophonic pun.

-He is a undergraduated student from **BUPT(Beijing University of Posts and Telecommunications)**, majoring in E-commerce & Law.
+He is an undergraduated student from **BUPT(Beijing University of Posts and Telecommunications)**, majoring in E-commerce & Law.

 - He used to be a member of ACM Team, however, he is too poor to get any reward.
 - He used to be the president of BUPT "Yanfeng" Anime Club, however, he is just a nerd.